-The Riverside Solar Project is a solar energy generation facility located in the Towns of Lyme and Brownville in Jefferson County, New York.
-The Facility Site totals 1,168 acres land that is leased or purchased from private landowners.
-However, the total acreage that will be utilized for Facility Components is limited to 933 acres and the Facility's proposed Limit of Disturbance (LOD) consists of approximately 655 acres.
-The Facility has been sited on 1,012 acres of agricultural land, 148 acres of residential land and 2 acres of vacant land as defined the New York State Office of Real Property Services (NYSORPTS).
+The Facility is a solar energy generation facility located in the Towns of Burke and Chateaugay in Franklin County, New York.
+The Facility Site totals 1,471 acres of land that is leased from private landowners.
+However, the total acreage that will be used for Facility components is limited to 215 acres and the Facility's proposed Limit of Disturbance (LOD) consists of approximately 645 acres.
+The Facility has been sited on 1,187 acres of agricultural land, 126 acres of residential land, and 51 acres of vacant land as defined the New York State Office of Real Property Tax Services (NYSORPTS).

-The Facility will have a generating capacity of 100 megawatts (MW) alternating current (AC), with Facility components including solar arrays, access roads, inverters, fencing, underground collection lines, and electrical interconnection facilities.
-The Facility will utilize approximately 245,440 solar modules in order to achieve the 100 MW AC generating capacity.
-The Facility will utilize a solar module similar to the Jinko Solar Tiger Pro 72M 520-540-Watt mono-facial module with 3.2 mm Anti-Reflection Coating.
+The Facility will have a generating capacity of 100 megawatts (MW) alternating current (AC) with Facility components including solar arrays, haul roads, inverters, fencing, underground collection lines, and electrical interconnection facilities.
+The Facility will use approximately 246,298 solar modules to achieve the 100-MW AC generating capacity.
+The Facility will use a solar module similar to the Jinko Solar Tiger Pro TR 72M 515-535-Watt Mono-facial module.
 The Facility proposes to install solar modules on a tracker racking system similar to the ArrayTech DuraTrack® HZ v3 system.
-The maximum height of the solar array panels is anticipated to be 8 feet, 11 inches from finished grade, inclusive of the racking system.
-The 34.5 kV collection lines within the Facility Site will gather power from the solar arrays and transport it to a new collection substation that will step up the voltage to 115 kV.
-The collection substation is approximately 0.7 acres in size and will be located adjacent to solar panels in the central portion of the Facility Site.
-Access to the collection substation will be via a new access road from Case Road.
-Power from the collection substation will be connected to the existing National Grid Thousand Islands -Coffeen St. #4 Lyme Tap 115 kV transmission line via a new interconnection line.
-This interconnection line will consist of three adjacent overhead 115 kV lines spanning 330 linear feet each, extending off the Facility Site.
+The maximum height of the solar array panels is anticipated to be 8 feet,11 inches from finished grade, inclusive of the racking system.
+The 34.5-kilovolt (kV) collection lines within the Facility Site will gather power from the solar arrays and transport it to a new collection substation that will step up the voltage to 115 kV.
+The collection substation is approximately 2.3 acres in size and will be located adjacent to solar panels in the southcentral portion of the Facility Site.
+Access to the collection substation will be via a new haul road from County Route 23.
+Power from the collection substation will be connected to the existing New York State Electric and Gas (NYSEG) Line 911 Willis Road to Chateaugay 115-kV transmission line via a new interconnection line.
+This interconnection line will consist of two adjacent overhead 115 kV lines spanning 173 and 210 linear feet, within the Facility Site.

-Section 3.0, below, includes details for construction, post-construction restoration, monitoring and remediation, and decommissioning, that the Project will comply with, to the maximum extent practicable, to reduce impacts to agricultural land.
+Section 3.0 below includes details that the Facility will comply with for construction, post-construction restoration, monitoring and remediation, and decommissioning, to the maximum extent practicable, to reduce impacts to agricultural land.